Leading Recovery Clinic in Bulls Gap, TN

 Many doctors prescribe opioids for chronic pain management, but 21% to 29% of prescription holders misuse the medication.
 About 80% of heroin users claim to have used prescription opioids before transitioning to the illicit drug.
 Due to widespread opioid use, the country is currently in the middle of an opioid crisis.

-As a top Suboxone clinic in Bulls Gap, TN, Emmaus Medical & Counseling specializes in treatment programs for opiate abuse.
+As a top Recovery clinic in Bulls Gap, TN, Emmaus Medical & Counseling specializes in treatment programs for opiate abuse.
 Our facility encourages faith-supported addiction treatment to improve substance users’ spiritual and physical wellness to help them heal and achieve sobriety.

 What Is Suboxone?

 Suboxone is a prescription drug that treats addiction to opioids and opiates like codeine, heroin, and morphine.